 This subject is ungraded so a pass is dependent on Satisfactory (SY) or Unsatisfactory (FL) in meeting the course requirements.
 An SY grade will not affect your weighted average mark (WAM) but a FL grade will.
-To receive a Satisfacory grade for this course, you will need to:
+To receive a Satisfactory grade for this course, you will need to:

 - 1. Complete at least 100 hours of your internship. - 2.
-Complete and submit a Timesheet showing the hours you worked during your internship - 3.
+Complete (and submit to the Faculty WIL unit) a Timesheet showing the hours you worked during your internship - 3.
 Complete a Student Feedback Form. - 4.
 Ask your supervisor to complete a Host Feedback Form. - 5.
 Complete and submit your Work Evidence (demonstrating a serious attempt to answer the task requirements). - 6.
 Complete and submit your Critical Reflection (demonstrating a serious attempt to answer the task requirements).